Sylfi/Auropunk/Auropunk.md

 I had more than lost interest long before that.

 For the rest, we were supposed to wait for the NNS to tell us the shape of things to come.

+“Ganeshu, how come we don’t know about this place?
+It looks… well.
+Very public.”

+“I don’t know.
+The dates are all over the place in the metadata… Probably after the program succeeded.
+You don’t build a whole gallery to glorify a new god if the theogenesis ended in a disaster, right?”

+“Or maybe they thought it had succeeded and realized too late that the only thing their divinity could do was trip balls and mumble to itself.”

+“Those weren’t exactly happy times… That would place it somewhere between the New Birth and the Closure.
+But then why not open it to the public once the Manifestation actually manifested?”

+“…Maybe they didn’t like the narrative anymore.
+There are a lot of truths about Savitri.
+People just pick the one they prefer.”

+But I knew the real one.
+I was there.

+I continued: